industrial-edge/qr-code-scanner/docs/Implementation.md

         self.client.loop_start()
 ```

-The mqtt connection is handled by the  the `class mqttclient`, which is initialized when creating the class object.
+The MQTT connection is handled by the  the `class mqttclient`, which is initialized when creating the class object.
 All needed parameters are handed over by the class constructor and can be configured using the [config file](../cfg-data/param.json).

 **Excerpt from main.py:**